 - 1-1/2 to 2 teaspoons grated lemon peel

-- In a small saucepan, combine the flour, brown sugar, mustard, cloves and remaining salt.
-Stir in the water, vinegar and lemon peel until smooth.
-Add cranberries.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+- In a small saucepan, combine flour, brown sugar, mustard, cloves and remaining salt; gradually whisk in water and vinegar until smooth.
+Stir in cranberries, lemon peel and, if desired, browning sauce; bring to a boil.
+Cook and stir 2 minutes or until thickened.

 Originally published as Cranberry Short Ribs in Reminisce Extra November 2008, p53